mmatschiner/tutorials/divergence_time_estimation_with_snp_data/README.md

 * **BEAST2:** If you followed other tutorials in this collection, you likely have the BEAST2 package, including BEAST2 itself and TreeAnnotator, installed already.
 If not, you can downloaded it from the BEAST2 website [https://www.beast2.org](https://www.beast2.org).
 As all these programs are written in Java, compilation is not required, and all programs should work on Mac OS X, Linux, and Windows.
 I recommend downloading the program versions that include the Java Runtime Environment, which may prevent conflicts with Java versions that may already be installed on your machine.<br>

 * **Tracer:** Like BEAST2, you probably have Tracer installed already if you did other tutorials of this collection.
 If not, you can download Tracer for Mac OS X, Linux, or Windows from [https://github.com/beast-dev/tracer/releases](https://github.com/beast-dev/tracer/releases).
 The file with the extension `.dmg` is for Mac OS X, the one with the extension `.tgz` is for Linux, and the Windows version is the file ending in `.zip`.

+* **FigTree:** The program [FigTree](http://tree.bio.ed.ac.uk/software/figtree/) by Andrew Rambaut is a very intuitive and useful tool for the visualization and (to a limited extent) manipulation of phylogenies encoded in [Newick](http://evolution.genetics.washington.edu/phylip/newicktree.html) format.
+Executables for Mac OS X, Linux, and Windows are provided on [https://github.com/rambaut/figtree/releases](https://github.com/rambaut/figtree/releases).

 * **bcftools:** If you did tutorial [Species-Tree Inference with SNP Data](../species_tree_inference_with_snp_data/README.md), you probably have [bcftools](http://www.htslib.org/doc/bcftools.html) ([Li 2011](https://academic.oup.com/bioinformatics/article/27/21/2987/217423)) installed already.
 If not, you can find downloads and installation instructions for Mac OS X and Linux at the [HTSlib download webpage](http://www.htslib.org/download/).
 Installation on Windows is apparently not possible.
 If you should fail to install bcftools, you could skip the optional [SNP filtering](#filtering) steps in the first part of the tutorial and still run the [Divergence-time estimation with SNAPP](#snapp).

 <a name="filtering"></a>